rydraf1/Nginx-WordPress/README.md

 handle the configuration appropriately.
 - Handle WordPress upgrades automatically.

-We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.
+I would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.